ramyabala221190/api-gateway-microservices/README.md

 This is seperate repository for adding express-gateway and nginx configuration files.

 # Deployment strategy
+Deploy elk before other microservices because the latter depends on the former.
+Let the former keep running.

 We are using GitHub actions to make CI CD to Azure VM possible.